MarkuBu/vec3d/readme.md

 This prints `(25, 15, 5)`

 #### Methodes
-The second method uses a class methode to modify a vector.
-This method doesn't create a new vector and is slightly faster.
+The second way uses a class methode to modify a vector.
+The class methodes don't create a new vector and is slightly faster.

 `x` can be a vec3d or a number